ubuntu/flutter_project_template/README.md

 If you're unsure which license to use, consult with the project lead, and if there isn't a project lead for the project, you can go to the [Choose a License](https://choosealicense.com/) website to help you choose a license.

+## Issue Templates

+Issue template templates can be found under `clipboard_history/.github/ISSUE_TEMPLATE`.
+When creating a new project, replace `PROJECT_TODO` with relevent project details.

 ## Generated files

 We never check-in any generated files to the repository.
 So make sure that your generated files are in the `.gitignore`